Augmented Reality in Fashion: Transforming Retail with AR Mirrors and Virtual Try-Ons

 3.3.
 Data-Driven Insights for Retailers

 Every interaction with AR mirrors and virtual try-on solutions generates valuable data.
 Retailers gain insights into how customers interact with products: which styles are tried on most, how many items are tried before purchase, and the average duration of a try-on session.
-Using these analytics, brands can refine their inventory, improve store layouts, and streamline marketing strategies.
+To quantify the business impact of these insights, our Augmented Reality OOH Advertising ROI Calculator helps retailers model conversion improvements and revenue impact from AR implementations.
+These analytics capabilities inform generative AI in marketing strategies, where customer behavior data drives personalized content creation and product recommendations.

 3.4.
 Omnichannel Consistency